-He showed that the body of Christ was unleav-

-leavened, (fermented) wine, that the whole feast would be leavened.
+He showed that the body of Christ was unleavened, (1 Cor.
+5).
+Also, that "a little leaven leavens the whole body."
+Hence, with an unleavened body-(congregation) and an unleavened loaf, but leavened, (fermented) wine, that the whole feast would be leavened.

-respective sides of the question.
-And I am hoping gregation, with one being restored at each place. and praying that the discussion will help them to get closer together.
+I believe that each man is the strongest on their respective sides of the question.
+And I am hoping and praying that the discussion will help them to get closer together.